 First, Daniel Batson and colleagues found that increased empathy leads to increased helping behaviour.
 One hypothesis is altrustic: empathy causes a non-instrumental desire to help.
 There are many competing egoistic hypotheses.
 Empathy might cause an unpleasant experience that subjects believe they can stop by helping; or subjects might think failing to help in cases of high empathy is more likely to lead to punishment by others, or that helping here is more likely to be rewarded by others; or subjects might think this about self-administered punishment or reward.
 In an ingenious series of experiments, Batson compared the egoistic hypotheses, one by one, against the altruistic hypothesis.
 He found that the altruistic hypothesis always made superior predictions.
 Against the unpleasant experience hypothesis, Batson found that giving high-empathy subjects easy ways of stopping the experience other than by helping did not reduce helping.
 Against the punishment by others hypothesis, Batson found that letting high-empathy subjects believe that their behaviour would be secret did not reduce helping.
 Against the self-administered reward hypothesis, Batson found that the mood of high-empathy subjects depended on whether they believed that help was needed, whether or not they could do the helping, rather than on whether they helped (and so could self-reward).
 Against the self-administered punishment hypothesis, Batson found that making high-empathy subjects believe they would feel less guilt from not helping (by letting them believe that few others had volunteered to help) did not reduce helping.

 One might quibble with some of the details.
 Perhaps subjects did not believe that the easy ways of stopping the painful experience Batson provided, such as leaving the viewing room, would stop it.
-(For an account of an experiment done in reply, favouring Batson, see Stich, Doris and Roedder 2010).)
+(For an account of an experiment done in reply, favouring Batson, see Stich, Doris and Roedder 2010, as well as Batson 2011 135–145.)
 Perhaps a Batson-proof egoistic hypothesis could be offered: say that subjects believe that the only way of stopping the pain (or avoiding self-punishment) is by helping (though whether subjects have this belief might be tested for on its own).
 But on the whole, Batson's experiments are very bad news for psychological egoism.
+(For further discussion of Batson, see May 2011a and Slote 2013.)

 Second, Elliot Sober and David Wilson argue that evolutionary theory supports altruism.
 Parental care might be explained on egoistic grounds: a belief about the child's distress causes the parent pain that the parent believes she can alleviate by helping, or the parent believes that she will be caused pain if she does not help.
 Parental care might also be explained on altruistic grounds: the parent has a non-instrumental desire that the child do well.
 Lastly, parental care might be explained by a combination of these mechanisms.
 Sober and Wilson argue that more reliable care would be provided by the altruistic or combination mechanisms.
 Given the importance of parental care, this is a reason for thinking that natural selection would have favoured one of these mechanisms.
 The egoistic mechanism is less reliable for several reasons: beliefs about the child's distress may fail to cause the parent pain (even bodily injury does not always cause pain, so pain is unlikely to be always caused by beliefs about distress); the parent may fail to believe that helping will best reduce her pain; there may not be enough pain produced; the combination view has the advantage of an extra mechanism.